 - 1. No Contact Orders: The Office of Student Conduct may direct Students to have no contact with each other through a No Contact order.
 A No Contact order can be issued prior to or as a result of a conduct proceeding, during, or entirely outside of the conduct process for a specified or unlimited duration of time.
 No Contact orders do not become part of a Student's conduct record unless the Student violates the order as determined through the College's conduct system.
 No Contact orders prohibit all forms of communication between designated Students, direct or indirect, written, electronic, or through a third party. - 2.
-Change of Housing Assignment: The VPSA or designee may require that a Student be temporarily reassigned to another residence hall room if there is information available that the Student's continued behavior(s) or presence on campus poses threat of harm to the safety or well-being of other Students in the residence hall environment. - 3.
 Interim Suspension: The VPSA or designee may suspend a Student from the College on an interim basis pending disciplinary proceedings (including during the College's investigation) or criminal proceedings.
 An interim suspension shall become effective immediately and without prior notice, if there is information available that the Student's continued presence on campus poses a substantial and immediate threat of harm to the safety or well-being of an individual, members of the campus community, or the performance of normal College functions.
 Pending resolution of the report, the individual or Organization may be denied access to campus, campus facilities, and/or all other College activities or privileges for which the Student might otherwise be eligible, as the College determines appropriate.
 When interim suspension or leave is imposed, the College will make reasonable efforts to complete the investigation and resolution process within an expedited time frame.
 A Student who has been put on interim suspension has the right to a meeting within three (3) Business Days with the Dean of Students or designee to appeal the interim suspension.
 The Dean of Students (or designee) reviews the appeal to determine whether the decision to put a Student on interim suspension was arbitrary or capricious.
 A decision is arbitrary and capricious if there is no rational connection between the facts presented and the decision made.

-1. Conduct Conference Process
+2. Conduct Conference Process